GitTeaching/LMS-Arduino-Python/README.md

 # LMS-Arduino-Python

-#### Library Management System using RFID MFRC522, Arduino, Python Tkinter, DHT11 Sensor, and MySQL.
+#### Smart Library Management System using RFID MFRC522, Arduino, Python Tkinter, DHT11 Sensor, and MySQL.

 In this project, RFID-RC522 is interfaced with Arduino and then RFID data is sent to Tkinter GUI and MySQL database using Python.